John Clayton Nienstedt: Priesthood

-Nienstedt was ordained a priest by Bishop Joseph Imesch on July 27, 1974, for the Archdiocese of Detroit in the United States.
-He then served as an associate pastor at Guardian Angels Parish in Clawson, Michigan, until 1976.
-He received a Licentiate of Sacred Theology from the Pontifical Institute of St. Alphonsus in 1977.
+Nienstedt was ordained a priest at Sacred Heart Church in Detroit by Bishop Joseph Imesch on July 27, 1974, for the Archdiocese of Detroit.After his ordination, the archdiocese assigned Nienstadt as an associate pastor at Guardian Angels Parish in Clawson, Michigan.
+In 1978, he traveled to Rome to attend the Pontifical Institute of St. Alphonsus.
+He received a Licentiate of Sacred Theology there in 1977.
 After returning to Detroit in 1977, Nienstedt became priest-secretary to Cardinal John Dearden and a part-time professor of moral theology at St. John's Provincial Seminary in Plymouth, Michigan.

 Nienstedt accompanied Cardinal Dearden to the August 1978 papal conclave in Rome, where he met the future Pope John Paul II.
 Nienstedt was also a weekend associate pastor at St. Fabian's Parish in Farmington Hills and at Our Lady of Sorrows Parish in Farmington, both in Michigan.
 He became vicar general for the archdiocese in 1979.

 In 1980, Nienstedt returned to Rome, where he was assigned to the English desk of the Vatican Secretariat of State.
-While in Rome, he also served as a chaplain at Bambino Gesù Hospital (1980–83) and to the Brothers of Holy Cross (1981–84).
-Nienstedt earned a Doctorate in Sacred Theology from the Pontifical Institute of St. Alphonsus in 1985; his doctoral thesis was entitled, "Human Life in a Test-tube; the Moral Dimension of In Vitro Fertilization and Embryo transfer."
+While in Rome, he also served as a chaplain at Bambino Gesù Hospital (1980–1983) and to the Brothers of Holy Cross (1981–1984).
+Nienstedt earned a Doctorate in Sacred Theology from St. Alphonsus in 1985; his doctoral thesis was entitled, "Human Life in a Test-tube; the Moral Dimension of In Vitro Fertilization and Embryo transfer."